HenrikBengtsson/aroma.core/cran-comments.md

  * Now using `Additional_repositories` for packages on non-mainstream repositories.

+Note that R CMD check on R (>= 3.1.0) gives the following *false* NOTE:

+* checking package namespace information ...
+NOTE
+R < 3.0.2 had a limit of 500 registered S3 methods: found 782

+This NOTE is not correct, since it done on `NAMESPACE` loaded in R (>= 3.1.0), which is different from the one that is loaded in R (< 3.1.0), because in the latter I limit the number of registered S3 methods in `NAMESPACE` using:

+    if (getRversion() >= "3.1.0") {
+      ...
+    }

+This exact same approach was taken also in aroma.core 2.12.1, which was accepted in March 7, 2014 (by email from CRAN).

 Thank you,

 Henrik Bengtsson
 (maintainer of aroma.core)

 Footnotes:
-(*) The submitted updates cause no issues for any of the following 5 reverse dependencies: aroma.affymetrix 2.12.0, aroma.cn 1.5.0, calmate 0.11.0, MPAgenomics 1.1.2 and NSA 0.0.32.
+(*) The submitted updates cause no issues for any of the following 5 reverse dependencies: aroma.affymetrix 2.12.0, aroma.cn 1.5.0,

----
-Update 2015-01-08:

-I forgot to clarify this in my note to CRAN that this NOTE is false.
-In the `NAMESPACE` file I limit the number of S3 methods in < 3.1.0 using:

-    if (getRversion() >= "3.1.0") {
-      ...
-    }

-This was also the case in my 2.12.1 submission, which was discussed and accepted back in March 2014, cf.

-"...
-I've now updated the NAMESPACE file in aroma.core 2.12.1 to limit the number of registered S3 methods for R (< 3.1.0) instead of R (< 3.0.2) as in aroma.core 2.12.0.
-The `R CMD check` message on R-devel:

-* using R Under development (unstable) (2014-03-03 r65113)
-[...]
-* checking package namespace information ...
-NOTE
-R < 3.0.2 had a limit of 500 registered S3 methods: found 782

-is not correct, since it applies the loaded `NAMESPACE` in R devel but apply the check emulating R 3.0.1.
-On all other versions `R CMD check` passes with all OKs."
+calmate 0.11.0, MPAgenomics 1.1.2 and NSA 0.0.32.